 Is your child hyperactive?
 Almost every other mother would respond in affirmative.
 But before you think you can boast of this quality of your child, let’s understand it better.

-Instability and inattentiveness makes it difficult to handle hyperactive kids and more often than not you see them bouncing from activity to activity with seemingly limitless energy and ease.
+Instability and inattentiveness make it difficult to handle hyperactive kids and more often than not you see them bouncing from activity to activity with seemingly limitless energy and ease.

 You see, a hyperactive kid may have problems in paying attention and sitting still in their seats.
 Also, they can be impulsive, which means doing things without thinking about the results.